thepushkarp/Automate-CCC-Reports/README.md

 - Download the version of Chrome Driver as per your Google Chrome version from http://chromedriver.chromium.org/downloads

-- Add the path of the downloaded Chrome Driver to line no. 48 of [scrape.py](scrape.py)
+- Add the path of the downloaded Chrome Driver to line no. 31 of [scrape.py](scrape.py)

 - Run the script using `python3 post_gen.py` and enter the contest link, and the contest type in the prompt that follows.
 The posts generated would be saved in the `posts` folder.

-__NOTE: All the scripts are written in Python 3.
-So, make sure to use the appropriate version of pip and python.__
+**NOTE: All the scripts are written in Python 3.
+So, make sure to use the appropriate version of pip and python.**

+## Known Issues

+- On **some** contest pages, there may be empty tags in-between strings (like empty \<strong> tags between '3' and 'hours' in contest duration) due to which insted of '3 hours', it may save only '3' in the duration variable.

 ## License